 You can manage your template using the menu of icons in the template’s row.
 Using the icons, you can download the certificate, create the template, view to whom the certificate has been issued, edit the name and description of the template, or delete it.

-Let’s begin with the editing tool (second icon to the left), to customize your template.
-You will be redirected to the editing page, where you are able to create your certificate using sentences and LMS tags.
+Let’s begin with the editing tool (the second icon to the left), to customize your template.
+You will be redirected to the editing page, where you are able to create your certificate using sentences and platform tags.
 Sentences can be directly typed into the text field.
-Please note that your LMS supports these fonts when using the 7.0 theme.
-When using 6.9 theme, your LMS supports the following fonts: Courier, Courier Bold, Courier Bold Italic, Courier Italic, Helvetica, Helvetica Bold, Helvetica Bold Italic, Helvetica Italic, Symbol, Zapf Dingbats, DejaVu Sans.
+Please note that your platform supports these fonts.

 Additionally, tags can be copied and pasted from the bottom of the page.
 Tags are HTML keys extracting user and course information every time a new certificate is generated.
 For example, by using the tag [date_complete] “Date of the course completion,” the system will show the date when the user completed the course.
 Tags for your certificates are divided into tabs in the certificate template to provide organization and a quicker process when you’re creating a certificate.